andrewhoulbrook/diceware/README.md

 Diceware words cannot be selected based on their attractiveness, ease of memorising or other human-centric criteria.
 If words within a passphrase are generated from a uniformly random process, the only way to attack a Diceware passphrase is by brute force.
 Passphrases of six words in length are currently considered to be **strong** passphrases (77.52 bits of entropy).

-If the word lists are public knowledge, can't Diceware passphrase be dictionary attacked?
+If the word lists are public knowledge, can't Diceware passphrases be dictionary attacked?
 No. Dictionary attacks exploit weaknesses in human generated passwords, where certain password constructions are more likely than others.
 In Diceware, all passphrases are equally likely.

 ### True Random Number Generators